 - A necessary and sufficient condition for the identifiability of unknown noise covariances is provided for a Gauss-Markov system.
-This involves the rank of the auto and crosscovariances of the weighted sum of innovations of a suboptimal filter, where the weights are the coefficients of the minimal polynomial of the state transition matrix. - 2) A novel six-step solution approach via a successive approximation and adaptive gradient descent scheme with a new objective function to obtain the unknown noise covariance matrices Q and R, as well as the steady-state Kalman filter gain W, and the steady-state state prediction covariance matrix \bar{P} or the updated state covariance matrix P, is

-- proposed.
-They ensure positive definite Q and positive definite R, as well as \bar{P} and P. - Several novel approaches to estimate the unknown noise covariance matrix R are derived via utilization of the post-fit residual, which has not yet been discussed in the literature. - 4) Convergence proofs in [7] assumed that time averages are the same as ensemble averages.
+This involves the rank of the auto and cross-covariances of the weighted sum of innovations of a suboptimal filter, where the weights are the coefficients of the minimal polynomial of the state transition matrix. - 2) A novel six-step solution approach via a successive approximation and adaptive gradient descent scheme with a new objective function to obtain the unknown noise covariance matrices Q and R, as well as the steady-state Kalman filter gain W, and the steady-state state prediction covariance matrix $\bar{P}$ or the updated state covariance matrix P, is proposed.
+This ensures positive definite Q and positive definite R, as well as $\bar{P}$ and P. - 3) Several novel approaches to estimate the unknown noise covariance matrix R are derived via utilization of the post-fit residual, which has not yet been discussed in the literature. - 4) Convergence proofs in [7] assumed that time averages are the same as ensemble averages.
 This is only approximate with finite data.
 Consequently, these methods either diverge or result in largely inaccurate estimates of unknown covariances. - 5) Our approach can enforce structural assumptions on Q and R (e.g., diagonality of Q and R, symmetry and positive definiteness).

 The paper is organized as follows.
 In Section II, we provide an overview of the Kalman filter and derive a new Riccati equation for the updated state covariance.
 Then, in Section III, we discuss the necessary and sufficient condition for the unknown noise covariances' estimation.
 We briefly discuss different approaches to obtaining the unknown covariance parameters in Section IV.
 Then, in Section V, we discuss a convergent version of Mehra's method to estimate the optimal Kalman filter gain.
 In Section VI, we derive five different ways to obtain R. Section VII provides a method to estimate the process noise covariance matrix Q and the steady-state updated state covariance P, iteratively.
-All these methods are combined in Section VIII, where we present a systematic process to find the optimal filter gain W, the innovation covariance S, the measurement noise covariance R, the steady-state state prediction (or updated state) covariance $\bar{P}(P)$ and the process noise covariance Q. In Section IX, we specialize the approach to estimate W, R, Q and P for a process, where all the states are observed and for a Wiener process.
+All these methods are combined in Section VIII, where we present a systematic process to find the optimal filter gain W, the innovation covariance S, the measurement noise covariance R, the steady-state state prediction (or updated state) covariance P(P) and the process noise covariance Q. In Section IX, we specialize the approach to estimate W, R, Q and P for a process, where all the states are observed and for a Wiener process.
 Lastly, we apply our approach to five numerical examples from the literature in Section X, and conclude the paper in Section XI.
-In this paper, all the subscripts denote matrix indexes.
-The iteration variable is superscript with (\cdot) to differentiate the notation from exponents.